 Turning into Fridge Brilliance: It's Rule of Symbolism.
 It's almost like Frankenstein.
 The "father" abandons his "son", who's turned to darker purposes, only here, once his "father" acknowledges him for the first time in many years, the son returns from teetering on the edge of destruction.

-The two soldiers at the beginning of the movie apparently didn't know they were in a simulation.
+The two airmen at the beginning of the movie apparently didn't know they were in a simulation.
 When one of them wouldn't turn his key, the other threatened him at gunpoint (apparently according to protocol) to follow orders.
-The follow-up discussion implies the first soldier continued to refuse.
-We're not told if the simulated nature of their situation was revealed before the second soldier could follow through on his threat.
+The follow-up discussion implies the first airman continued to refuse.
+We're not told if the simulated nature of their situation was revealed before the second airman could follow through on his threat.

-Both soldiers were shown in a later scene showing the operators' seats (and other relevant human equipment) being removed in favor of the new WOPR automated parts.
+Both airmen were shown in a later scene showing the operators' seats (and other relevant human equipment) being removed in favor of the new WOPR automated parts.

 There were several non-nuclear war scenarios listed as "games" that David could have selected, including chemical and biological weapon attacks.
 Presumably, WOPR has a say in coordinating those for the military also, else they probably wouldn't have been listed.
 If David had decided one of these options looked more interesting than simply nuking the hell out of everything, could WOPR have set off a Real Life military conflict, by faking reports of the use of such weapons?
 It's a lot harder to verify whether gas or germ attacks have been used at ground-level than whether or not a city has vanished in a mushroom cloud, so if WOPR- had been playing such a "game", American troops might've actually been dispatched to investigate such a fake report, and the place where the "attack" allegedly happened could have interpreted their arrival as blatant U.S. aggression.
 Granted, it wouldn't have risked the whole planet, but people might have really died in such circumstances ... and WOPR possibly could find a winning scenario for such a "game", so might never have stopped "playing" it.